Tourism in Rome: Tourist attractions

+List of visitors per attraction

+List of the main attractions for visitors in Rome and the Vatican City, data from the Italian Ministry of Culture and the municipality of Rome:

 Districts

 Central Rome

 Rome can be divided into several districts.
 The historical center (centro storico) is quite small, only around 4% of the city's area.
 This is mainly made up of Old Rome and Colosseum, as explained below: